cilavery/weather-app/README.md

 The user can input a US zipcode if they wish to know the weather in another location.
 They can also choose to view the temperature unit in either fahrenheit or celsius.

-The deployed app can be visited at:[Weather-App](https://weather-app-cil-avery.herokuapp.com).
+The deployed app can be visited at: [Weather-App](https://weather-app-cil-avery.herokuapp.com).

 ## How to run the app locally